wiredmonash/constitution/CONSTITUTION.md

 4. Notice of the date, time and place to which the meeting is adjourned must be confirmed by notice given to all members as soon as practicable after the meeting, unless the meeting is adjourned for 14 days or more, in which case notice of the meeting must be given in accordance with rule 35.
 ### 40. Voting at general meeting
 1. On any question arising at a general meeting—
-    1. subject to subrule (3), each ordinary member who is entitled to vote, excluding than the Chairperson, has one vote; and
+    1. subject to subrule (3), each ordinary member who is entitled to vote, excluding the Chairperson, has one vote; and
     2. ordinary members may vote personally or by proxy; and
     3. unless otherwise specified in this constitution, the question must be decided on a majority of votes.
 Example: A change to this constitution requires no less than two thirds of ordinary members present at a general meeting voting in favour of the proposed changes.